How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy.

 Breast-feeding: It is not known if ganirelix passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.

-Seniors: The safety and effectiveness of using this medication has not been established for seniors.
+Seniors: The safety and effectiveness of using this medication have not been established for seniors.

 What other drugs could interact with this medication?